 - keep up to date with the latest technology developments so you can choose the best tools for your service

 - minimise the total cost of ownership, including reducing the chance of getting locked in to long contracts for specific tools and providers

-- use software that other departments have built, and make it easy to use software that you build (read the Using and creating APIs guide to find out more)
+- use software that other departments have built, and make it easy to use software that you build - read the Application programming interfaces (APIs) guide to find out more

 - make sure you always have full control of any data you store

 Every service is different, and many of the the decisions you make about technology will be unique to your service.